 Lightroom is the most popular one-stop image management and image processing app, but it's not the only option.
 Here are some apps worth looking at if you're after an alternative to Lightroom.

 Adobe Lightroom has become the most popular photo management app that integrates image management with image processing.
+And it’s at the heart of my own image processing workflow.
 But it’s not everyone’s cup of tea.
 Some find it too expensive.
-Others don’t like the idea of being on the hook for an on-going subscription.
+Others don’t like the idea of being on the hook for an ongoing subscription.
 Maybe you’re after a specific feature or compatibility that Lightroom doesn’t offer.
 Or perhaps the Lightroom workflow just doesn’t suit the way you want to work or you find you’re not happy with the quality of the results that come out of it.

 If you find that Lightroom doesn’t work for you for whatever reason, here are some alternatives to Lightroom that are worth a look.
 Whether you’re looking for a good free Lightroom alternative, a full-powered suite that offers features Lightroom doesn’t have, or a more limited app to accomplish a particular part of the digital photography workflow, there’s a good chance that there’s something out there that will fit the bill.